Xinci Fu

 • “Topographic Writings and Poetic Competence: a Late Tang (827-907) Local Literary Group’s Poetic Learning and Poetry Exchanges”.
 CU Boulder Asian Studies Graduate Conference, February 24th, 2024.

 • “Bitter Intoning as Literary Persona: Fang Gan and Du Xunhe’s Self-Representations in Poetry Exchanges”.
-Modern Language Association, Rocky Mountain, Las Vegas, October 11th, 2024.
+Modern Language Association, Rocky Mountain, October 11th, 2024.

-• “Outside the Private Garden: How Pi Rixiu and Lu Guimeng Wrote and Thought about Tai Lake Stone Addiction” American Oriental Society, Western Branch, Arizona State University, 2024.
+• “Outside the Private Garden: How Pi Rixiu and Lu Guimeng Wrote and Thought about Tai Lake Stone Addiction” Annual Meeting of American Oriental Society, Western Branch, 2024.

 Translations

 Jao, Tsung-I饒宗頤.
-“Suyab, the True Birthplace of Li Bai” (李白出生地——碎葉) in “Collected Works of Jao Tsung-I:Xuantang Anthology”, revised by Professor.
+“Suyab, the True Birthplace of Li Bai” (李白出生地——碎葉) in “Collected Works of Jao Tsung-I:Xuantang Anthology”, edited by Professor.
 Nicholas Morrow Williams.